How does a 50% raise sound to you?

 The second contact is after two weeks.
-The purpose of this contact is to make sure your customer received the product they ordered and ask them a few questions to make sure they are using it correctly and liking it.
+The purpose of this contact is to make sure your customers receive the products they ordered and ask them a few questions to make sure they are using them correctly and loving them.

-For example, my wife sells Norwex and she recommends a deep clean for the micro fiber cloths every few months to keep them working there best.
+For example, my wife sells Norwex, and she recommends a deep clean for the microfiber cloths every few months to keep them working their best.

-In the two month contact she provides value to her customers by sending them easy to follow instructions on the deep clean.
+In the two-month contact, she provides value to her customers by sending them easy-to-follow instructions for the deep clean.

-You want your customer to always think of you when they think of your product or company, not someone else.
-To do this you need to provide an amazing experience by providing great service and staying in touch.
+You want your customers to always think of you when they think of your product or company, not someone else.
+To do this, you need to provide an amazing experience by providing great service and staying in touch.